 These keys configure the appearance and functionality of all inputs, regardless of type.

-This key changes the type of editing interface used for an input.
-Each input has a different appearance and functionality, processes and accepts different types of values, and has different configuration options.
+This key changes the type of editing interface used for an Input.
+Each Input type has a different appearance and functionality, processes and accepts different types of values, and has different configuration options.

 Value can be one of the following: auto